Vienna Ring Tram tickets & tours | Price comparison

 How much time should I plan?

-Plan on the 1-hour ride itself plus the 15-minute early-arrival buffer.
-If you want one nearby follow-up such as Albertina or Hofburg Palace, the whole block works well as roughly 2 to 3 hours.
+Plan on the roughly 25-minute lap plus time to reach Schwedenplatz, buy or confirm your ticket, and find the right platform.
+If you want one nearby follow-up afterward, the whole block still works well as a compact 1 to 2 hours.

 Read more.